geerdkakes/pcap-analysis/README.md

 ## To do
 - improve the progress bar (e.g. display eta, work while reading csv and enable in between updates while comparing packets)
 - enable comparison of more than two probes.
 Currently only two probes are allowed
+- correct time using chrony output.
+For each source optionally a "statistics.log" file can be specified + the reference to be used (e.g. PPS).
+The time is than corrected using the `Est offset` field.
+This field is in seconds, a positive value means the time in the PCAP is estimated to be fast.

 ## Contribute